The Bell House (New York City): 2013

 On 27 June 2013, alt-country trio Puss n Boots recorded live tracks from the venue for their 2014 debut full-length album No Fools, No Fun.

 2014

 On 30 May 2014, indie rock group Bambi Kino performed a benefit concert.

 On 5 June 2014, Americana/folk group Molly and the Zombies performed at The Bell House with Jared Hart of The Scandals and Dave Hause as opening acts.

 2015

 On 11 September 2015, a preview of humorist John Hodgman's show Vacationland played.

 2016

 On 10 January 2016, comedian Liam McEneaney recorded his second album, Working Class Fancy, for Comedy Dynamics at The Bell House, with support acts Colin Jost, Dave Hill, and Rob Paravonian.

 On 17 December 2016, YouTuber, comedian and entertainer Joe Santagato had a charity meet and greet event here.

 2017

 On 6 September 2017, the rock supergroup Filthy Friends performed.

 2018

 The tenth anniversary of the venue was celebrated with shows featuring Waxahatchee, Night Shops and Anna St. Louis as well as Shellac, and Ex Hex.

+2024

+On 9 June 2024, T4T Comedy hosted by Ella Yurman, Terrence Dugan, and Rose Tablizo celebrated its second anniversary at The Bell House.
+The show featured over 75 transgender comedians performing 60 seconds of material each.